 He studied at the University of Cambridge where he obtained a first class degree in Medical Sciences.
 He then moved to the University of Oxford where he completed his clinical training.
 Following that, he trained in respiratory medicine in London, at a number of hospitals including St Thomas’, Hammersmith, Charing Cross, St Mary’s, and Royal Brompton hospitals.

-Professor Michael Loebinger is a respiratory consultant with particular expertise in respiratory infections.
+Professor Michael Loebinger is a respiratory consultant and clinical lead for respiratory infections.
 These include patients with: